pwm/s-flow/readme.md

 Running the machine, ie. deriving an end state given a start state and a sequence of events, means walking the graph from the start state via a sequence of transitions leading to the desired end state.
 In the end we either reach it or stop when there is no way forward.

-Transitions, acting as the arrows of the graph, are functions of type `State -> Event -> State`.
-They are uniquely identified by a `(State, Event)` pair, ie. given a state and an event (which is the label of the arrow) we can get the corresponding transition function, if it exists.
-The the absence of a transition function automatically results in a failed transition.
+Transitions, acting as the arrows of the graph, are functions of type `(State, Event) -> State`.
+They are uniquely identified by a `(StateName, EventName)` pair, ie. given a state name and an event name (which is the label of the arrow) we can get the corresponding transition function, if it exists.
+The the absence of the transition function automatically results in a failed transition, keeping the current state.

 Success and failure is captured using the `TransitionOp` type.
 It also keeps track of the current state as well as the sequence of events leading up to it.